-8.28.1 Authorization for Membership and Dues Deduction
+8.1 Membership and Dues Deduction

-It is recognized that proper negotiations and administration of negotiated agreements entail expenses, which are appropriately shared by all members of the bargaining unit.
-To this end, each employee within the bargaining unit will be required, as a condition of employment, to join the Union and execute an authorization for continuous deduction or direct payment of regular monthly dues uniformly required of members.
-If the employee does not join, he/she shall pay equivalent amounts to the Union as agency fees.
-The obligation to join the Union or pay an agency fee shall commence thirty (30) calendar days following the employee's date of hire or thirty (30) calendar days following the effective date of this Agreement, whichever is later.
 The Employer agrees to deduct an amount equal to the membership dues from the salary of employees who request such deduction in writing within thirty (30) days of receipt of a properly completed request submitted to the College payroll office.
 Such requests will be made on a Union payroll deduction authorization card.
 The Employer will honor the terms and conditions of each employee's signed membership card.